 Veterans Educational Benefits

-Lakeland’s Veterans Services Office, located in the Office of Admissions/Records in A-1001, is dedicated to helping active duty personnel, veterans, reservists and dependents attain their entitled educational benefits and achieve personal and professional goals.
-Visit the Veteran Services Office EVERY semester and submit a Veteran’s Registration Reporting Form to the college’s Veterans Benefit Certifying Specialist for continued receipt of VA educational benefits.
+Lakeland’s Veterans Services Office, located in the Veteran Center in E-Bldg.
+Room E-118, is dedicated to helping active duty personnel, veterans, reservists and dependents attain their entitled educational benefits and achieve personal and professional goals.
+Visit the Veteran Services Office EVERY semester and submit a Veteran’s Registration Reporting Form to the college’s Veterans Benefits Certifying Specialist for continued receipt of VA educational benefits.
 Web address: lakelandcc.edu/veterans.

-To Apply for Educational Benefits from the VA: The original application for VA Educational benefits (22-1990) must be submitted with a copy of the Veteran’s DD-214 member 4 copy (Chapters 30, 33, and 1607 only).
-Reservists (1606) must submit the Notice of Basic Eligibility (NOBE) and DD Form 2384 to the Veterans Benefit Certifying Specialist.
+To Apply for Educational Benefits from the VA: The original application for VA Educational benefits (22-1990) must be submitted with a copy of the Veteran’s DD-214 member 4 copy (Chapters 30 and 33).
+Reservists (1606) must submit the Notice of Basic Eligibility (NOBE) and DD Form 2384 to the Veterans Benefits Certifying Specialist.
 The application form for Veteran Dependents is (22-5490).
-Application forms are available for electronic submission online at: http://vabenefits.vba.va.gov/vonapp/main.asp
+Application forms are available for electronic submission online at: https://www.va.gov/education/

-Certificate of Eligibility (COE): The Department of Veteran Affairs will issue a Certificate of Eligibility to the applicant stating eligibility for the Montgomery or Post-9/11 (Chapter 33) benefits.
+Certificate of Eligibility (COE): The Department of Veteran Affairs will issue a Certificate of Eligibility to the applicant stating eligibility for the Montgomery, Post-9/11 (Chapter 33), or Dependents' Educational Assistance (DEA) Chapter 35 benefits.
 A copy of the COE is needed for the veteran’s file.

-Program of Study: Every student who applies for VA benefits must have a stated objective and follow a program leading to completion of the objective.
+Program of Study: Every student who applies for VA benefits must have a stated objective and follow a program, approved by the Ohio State Approving Agency leading to completion of the objective.
 Please schedule an appointment with a Lakeland counselor, 440.525.7200, to formulate an education plan and evaluate prior college credit.
-ANY changes to this initial course of study MUST be reported and approved by the Veterans Benefit Certifying Specialist.
+ANY changes to this initial course of study MUST be reported and approved by the Veterans Benefits Certifying Specialist.

-Schedule Changes: All course changes must be reported immediately to the Veterans Benefit Certifying Specialist and a change of status must be filed with the Veteran’s Administration.
+Schedule Changes: All course changes must be reported immediately to the Veterans Benefits Certifying Specialist and a change of status must be filed with the Veteran’s Administration.

 Repayment of Benefits: If a veteran receives a grade of “W” in courses for which VA benefits were received, he/she may be required to repay all money received for those units.
 If mitigating circumstances exist, the veteran may qualify for a waiver of repayment from the Veterans Administration.
 Receiving “AW,” “FNA,” or “UNA” grades may result in a VA overpayment to the student.
 Lakeland’s Academic Standards Policy of satisfactory attendance, conduct and progress must be maintained to continue receiving VA Educational Benefits.